 |

 in the Indian tradition as Jnana Yoga, is the fruit of spiritual endeavour.

-The monumental figure of Shiva, which is seated in a yogic posture, and which
+The monumental historic figure of Shiva, seated in a yogic posture, depicted

-as having been established in the Indian subcontinent from at least 3250 BC.
+established in the Indian subcontinent from around 3250 BC, according to the

-Long before the advent of Christ, therefore, methods associated with the
+published in 1939.
+Long before the advent of Christ, therefore, methods

-yogic tradition have directed mankind in subtle ways which transcend cultural
+associated with the yogic tradition have directed mankind in subtle ways

+|